The Call for proposals of the VET Toolbox is open! Watch our video

 In order to ensure national ownership and sustainability of the action, the lead applicant must act with at least one co-applicant.

-Co-applicants must be a non-state actor and non-profit making actor but the following actors are also eligible: for-profit institutions and organisations and public sector institutions and organisations (such as VET centres, employment services) or public sector authorities (such as national, regional and local authorities).
+- public sector institutions and organisations (such as VET centres, employment services) or public sector authorities (such as national, regional and local authorities).

 What do we fund?